SPACES-Lab/summer_research_blog/rosemary.md

 ---
 layout: default
 title: Rosemary's Page!
-permalink: /rosemary/
 ---

-## Welcome to My Example Page
+## Welcome to My Blog!

-This is some basic content for testing

-### About This Page
+### About This Page:

-blah blah
+My goal is to update every 1-2 days and share my progess, setbacks, and thoughts that i've had along the way.

-### Features
+###

-- Simple and clean design
-- Responsive layout
-- Easy customization